krisrana/Online-E-commerce-website/README.md

 - Each user logged in or browsing website has a unique sessions, handled by session handling functionality in PHP.
 -	Repetitive functionality was converted into reusable code by making them functions in PHP.
 -	PHP functionality was further used to prevent SQL injection using mysql_real_escape_string function.
--	Website user’s password were secured by encrypting them with PHP password_hash function.
+-	Website user’s password were secured by encrypting them with hashing algorithm plus salting.
 -	Payment component of e-commerce website was handle incorporating PayPal API.